Garrett Gardner

 Garrett Gardner is an American singer and songwriter.
 He auditioned twice to the US edition of The Voice.
 His first attempt in season 3 ended in failure with no coach turning their chair, while his second attempt in season 4 earned him a spot on the Top 12 finals.
 He was eliminated finishing 11th–12th in the series.
 Gardner sings funky pop, rock, and blues.

 Early life

-Gardner was born and raised in Ringwood, New Jersey.
-His parents are both musicians.
-Since he was one year old, Gardner has played toy instruments like the drum.
-In an interview with Christina Milan, he stated that his musical exploits as a toddler evolved into him playing actual drums and other instruments as an adult.
+Gardner was born and raised in Ringwood, New Jersey, to parents who are both musicians.
+He began playing toy instruments like drums at the age of one.
+In an interview with Christina Milan, Gardner mentioned that his early musical experiences as a toddler eventually led to him playing real drums and other instruments as an adult.

 Career

 The Voice, season 3

 In 2012, on season 3 of The Voice, Gardner auditioned but was not selected by any coaches.
 He sang "Have You Ever Seen the Rain?" by Creedence Clearwater Revival.
 He did receive constructive advice from coach Adam Levine.
 After his audition fell short, Gardner's father died, which encouraged him to try out again the next season.